genbing99/SoftNet-SpotME/README.md

 Visually, SOFTNet activation units show our intuition to concatenate the optical flow features (u, v, ε) from three-stream.
 The spatio-temporal motion information is captured when macro and micro-expression occur.
 After the concatenation, action unit 4 (Brow Lower) is triggered when a disgust emotion is elicited.

 ## Reproduce the results for SOFTNet approach (with python script)
-The complete code is shown in the Jupyter Notebook script for the reader to have a better understanding.

 <b>Step 1)</b> Download datasets, CAS(ME)<sup>2</sup> (CASME_sq) and SAMM Long Videos (SAMMLV) and placed in the structure as follows:
 >├─SOFNet_Weights <br>